PDF/A-1 vs PDF/A-2

 Do I have to re-convert my PDF/A-1 documents to PDF/A-2?

 PDF/A-2 does not replace or supersede PDF/A-1 in any way.
-PDF/A-1 compliant documents that were already created will remain valid PDF/A files for long-term archiving.
+PDF/A-1 conform documents that were already created will remain valid PDF/A files for long-term archiving.
 Archived PDF/A-1 documents can remain unchanged in the storage archives, so an "upgrade" to PDF/A-2 is not necessary.